Genivia/ugrep/README.md

 - **ugrep** regex patterns are converted to [DFAs](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) for fast matching.
-Rare and pathelogical cases are known to exist that may increase the initial running time for DFA construction.
-The resulting DFAs still yield significant speedups to search large files.
+DFAs yield significant speedups when searching multiple files and large files.
+Rare and pathelogical cases are known to exist that may increase the initial running time of **ugrep** for complex DFA construction.

 - **ugrep** is portable and compiles with MSVC++ to run on Windows.
 Binaries are available for Linux, Mac and Windows.